Fairfood/Connect-Mobile/README.md

 [Fairfood][fairfood] accelerates the change towards a sustainable food system.
 We develop innovative solutions that enable businesses to improve their responsible business practices.
 Open and attainable solutions that are designed to democratise the world of food.

+## Security Policy

+### Reporting a Vulnerability
+Please report (suspected) security vulnerabilities to **[sudeesh@fairfood.org](mailto:sudeesh@fairfood.org)**.
+You will receive a response from us within 48 hours.
+If the issue is confirmed, we will release a patch as soon as possible depending on complexity but historically within a few days.

 [documentation]: https://fairfood.atlassian.net/l/cp/4B832Mzw
 [react_native_setup]: https://reactnative.dev/docs/environment-setup